 Sign Language-Interpreted & Cued Speech Transliteration

 The Music Center at Strathmore can arrange for sign-interpreted performances or cued speech transliteration upon request.
-Patrons should contact the Ticket Office no later than ten days prior to the performance and specify what type of interpretation is preferred.
+Patrons should contact the Ticket Office no later than 14 days prior to the performance and specify what type of interpretation is preferred.
 Sign interpretation or cued speech transliteration of a performance will be arranged when there is a request for a signed performance and a ticket(s) for that performance is purchased.

 Audio Described Performances

 Audio described performances are available for theatrical events where action is critical to the aesthetic experience.
 Patrons can pick up audio description devices for these performances at the coatroom with a driver’s license or other acceptable photo ID.
-Please call the ticket office at least ten days in advance to request audio description and to determine if it will be available for a particular performance.
+Please call the ticket office at least 14 days in advance to request audio description and to determine if it will be available for a particular performance.
 Narration services are provided by Washington Ear.

 Audio programs and programs formatted for screen readers may be available upon request.
 Please contact the Ticket Office at least two weeks in advance to request a program in an alternative format.